Masahiko Kimura: Biography

-reportedly lost only four judo matches in his lifetime, all occurring in 1935.
+Kimura reportedly lost only four judo matches in his lifetime, all occurring in 1935.
 He considered quitting judo after those losses, but through the encouragement of friends he began training again.
 He consistently practiced the leg throw osoto gari (large outer reap) against a tree.
 Daily randori or sparring sessions at Tokyo Police and Kodokan dōjōs resulted in numerous opponents suffering from concussions and losing consciousness.
 Many opponents asked Kimura not to use his osoto gari.

 At the height of his career, Kimura's training involved a thousand push-ups and nine hours of practice every day.
 He won the All-Japan Judo Championships, an openweight competition, for three straight years in 1937, 1938, and 1939.
 He was promoted to 7th dan at age 30, a rank that was frozen after disputes with Kodokan over becoming a professional wrestler, refusing to return the All Japan Judo Championship flag, and issuing dan ranks while in Brazil.

 Kimura also trained in karate, believing that karate would strengthen his hands.
 First, he trained what today is known as Shotokan Karate under its founder Gichin Funakoshi for two years, then switched to training Goju-Ryu Karate under So-Nei Chu (a pupil of Goju-Ryu founder Chojun Miyagi) and finally became an assistant instructor, along with Gogen Yamaguchi and Masutatsu Oyama in his dōjō (the latter also going to university together with him and aikido master Gozo Shioda).
 In his autobiography, Kimura attributes the use of the makiwara (a karate training implement) as taught to him by So Neichu and his friend and training partner Masutatsu Oyama, as being a significant contributor to his consequent tournament success.
 He began using the makiwara daily prior to his first All Japan success and never lost another competition bout.